0hJah/ROMDownloader-Anbernic-StockOS/README.md

 ROMDownloader was tested on the following Anbernic devices:
 - RG40XX H
+- RG35XX H
 - RG35XXSP

-However, it could be compatible with any Anbernic handheld.
+However, it could be compatible with any Anbernic handheld with a Python version >= 3.7.
 Please, open an issue to confirm the compatibility or to report any problems.

 ## Installation